10 Unmissable hikes in Thailand

 You don’t have to go far to escape the hustle and bustle of Chiang Mai.
 Just 6km outside of the city centre is Huay Kaew waterfall (sometimes spelt Huai Kaeo).
 This small, hidden gem in the centre of Chiang Mai is the perfect place to surround yourself in nature.

 Not many tourists make it to this beautiful little spot, but it is the perfect place to cool off in the small pools and enjoy a short hike with views over Chiang Mai.
+You’ll find many locals spending the day here with a picnic.

 To get there, head to Chiang Mai zoo and then take Huay Kaew road until you reach the small kiosk at the end.
 There is no fee to enter the waterfalls and there’s a small car park available.
 Less than 5 minutes walk from the entrance, you will reach the base of the waterfall.
 The small waterfall drops for about 10 metres into a series of shallow pools below.